Robby Stevenson

-Robert Louis Stevenson (born February 7, 1976) is a former American college football player who was a punter and placekicker for the Florida Gators football team of the University of Florida.
+Robert Louis Stevenson (born February 7, 1976) is an American former college football player who was a punter and placekicker for the Florida Gators football team of the University of Florida.

-Early years
+Early life

 Stevenson was born in Bradenton, Florida, and grew up playing soccer.
 He attended Manatee High School in Bradenton, and was the starting placekicker and punter for the Manatee Hurricanes high school football team from 1992 to 1994.
 The Hurricanes won the Florida Class 5A state football championship in 1992, in which Stevenson kicked a 47-yard field goal, and returned to the state final again in 1993.
 As a senior in 1994, he was recognized by USA Today as a high school All-American.
 Ironically, Stevenson wanted to play quarterback, but the Hurricanes needed a kicker more, and as a lifetime soccer player, he filled the need.